Temporal Scaling Law for Large Language Models: Introduction

 \section{Introduction}

-Large Language Model (LLM) marks a paradigm shift in the scope of natural language processing, demonstrating unprecedented capabilities in accomplishing complicated tasks of natural language understanding and generation~\citep{DBLP:conf/naacl/DevlinCLT19,radford2018improving}.
-A cornerstone of this remarkable progress lies in the scalability of the Transformer architecture~\citep{DBLP:conf/nips/VaswaniSPUJGKP17}, which has facilitated the development of increasingly large models.
-Moreover, the accessibility of large-scale training is significantly enhanced by the abundance of data gathered from the Internet, which enables the construction of giant training datasets to improve model performance~\citep{radford2019language}.
-Due to the scalability of both the model size and training data scale, LLMs with billions of parameters~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} and even trillions of parameters~\cite{DBLP:journals/jmlr/FedusZS22} are widely proporsed and applied in various tasks.
+Large Language Model (LLM) marks a paradigm shift in the scope of natural language processing, demonstrating unprecedented capabilities in accomplishing complicated tasks of natural language understanding and generation~\cite{DBLP:conf/naacl/DevlinCLT19,radford2018improving}.
+A cornerstone of this remarkable progress lies in the scalability of the Transformer architecture~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, which has facilitated the development of increasingly large models.
+Moreover, the accessibility of large-scale training is significantly enhanced by the abundance of data gathered from the Internet, which enables the construction of giant training datasets to improve model performance~\cite{radford2019language}.
+Due to the scalability of both the model size and training data scale, LLMs with billions of parameters~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} and even trillions of parameters~\cite{DBLP:journals/jmlr/FedusZS22} are widely proposed and applied in various tasks.

-The scalability of LLMs has been extensively studied in terms of variables like model size, computational budget, and dataset size \citep{DBLP:journals/corr/abs-2001-08361}.
-Prior works in this domain, which are commonly referred to as ``scaling laws''\citep{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2010-14701}, have proposed empirical principles to characterize the power-law (i.e., exponential patterns) among those variables.
-Those scaling laws demonstrate that the final test loss of an LLM improves exponentially with scalable factors, i.e., model size, computational budget, and dataset size.
-Recently, similar explorations have expanded to multi-modal training~\citep{DBLP:conf/cvpr/ChertiBWWIGSSJ23,DBLP:conf/icml/AghajanyanYCHHZ23} and transfer learning~\citep{DBLP:journals/corr/abs-2102-01293}, enabling researchers to predict the performance of LLMs in different scenarios.
+The scalability of LLMs has been extensively studied in terms of variables like model size, computational budget, and dataset size \cite{DBLP:journals/corr/abs-2001-08361}.
+Prior works in this domain, which are commonly referred to as ``scaling laws''\cite{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2010-14701}, have proposed empirical principles to characterize the power-law (i.e., exponential patterns) among those variables.
+Those scaling laws demonstrate that the final test loss\footnote{Following \cite{DBLP:journals/corr/abs-2001-08361}, "test loss" refers to the loss on unseen data, which can include both the test and validation sets.} of an LLM improves exponentially with scalable factors, i.e., model size, computational budget, and dataset size.
+Recently, similar explorations have expanded to multi-modal training~\cite{DBLP:conf/cvpr/ChertiBWWIGSSJ23,DBLP:conf/icml/AghajanyanYCHHZ23} and transfer learning~\cite{DBLP:journals/corr/abs-2102-01293}, enabling researchers to predict the performance of LLMs in different scenarios.